Lukeaalbert/recursive-backtracking-series/README.md

 # recursive-backtracking-series

 Welcome to my recursive backtracking series!
-This repo contains projects which were a product of my fascination with the beauty of  recursive backtracking.
-Each folder has a mini recursive backtracking project.
+This repo contains a handful of different projects which were a byproduct of my fascination with the beauty of recursive backtracking.
+Each folder contains its own mini project.
 Enjoy!